Dineshkumar20044/Fast-Android-Networking/README.md

 Fast Android Networking Library takes care of each and everything.
 So you don't have to do anything, just make request and listen for the response.

 ### Why use Fast Android Networking ?
-* Recent removal of HttpClient in Android Marshmallow(Android M) made other networking libraries obsolete.
+* Recent removal of HttpClient in Android Marshmallow(Android M) made other networking librari...................es obsolete.
 * No other single library does each and everything like making request, downloading any type of file, uploading file, loading image from network in ImageView, etc. There are some libraries but they are outdated.
 * No other library provides simple interface for doing all types of things in networking like setting priority, cancelling, etc.